Western-SPRINT/SurfNIRS/README.md

 **Notice: This page is currently a work-in-progress and will be finalized prior to Sept 12 (fNIRS 2024).
 I recommend that you wait a few days for v1.0.
 It will be a significant improvement over the current version.**

 # SurfNIRS: Surf Your fNIRS Data with Ease!
 Hello SurfIR!
-Welcome to SurfNIRS, an **all-in-one data surfer for NIRS data**.
+Welcome to SurfNIRS, an **all-in-one data surfer for fNIRS data**.

 This project is currently under active development.
 Feedback and feature suggestions are welcome!